Alon Leichman

-Alon Leichman (אלון ליישמן; born May 29, 1989) is the Israeli assistant pitching coach of the Cincinnati Reds in Major League Baseball.
-He also pitches and coaches for Team Israel.
+Alon Leichman (אלון ליישמן; born May 29, 1989) is an Israeli former professional baseball pitcher and current assistant pitching coach for the Miami Marlins of Major League Baseball (MLB).
+He also pitches and coaches for Team Israel and has previously served as the assistant pitching coach for the Cincinnati Reds.

-Leichman was formerly the pitching coach of the Tacoma Rainiers (the Class AAA affiliate of the Seattle Mariners in the Pacific Coast League), the Peoria Javelinas in the Arizona Fall League, and other teams.
+Leichman was formerly the pitching coach of the Tacoma Rainiers (the Triple-A affiliate of the Seattle Mariners in the Pacific Coast League), the Peoria Javelinas in the Arizona Fall League, and other teams.

 Leichman plays and coaches for Team Israel.
 He pitched for UC San Diego Tritons and Cypress College, leading them to the 2013 CCCAA state title.
 He coached Team Israel at the 2017 World Baseball Classic, in South Korea and Japan.
 He pitched for Team Israel at the 2019 European Baseball Championship.
 He also pitched for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics.
-He pitched one perfect inning for Team Israel against Team USA at the 2020 Summer Olympics in Tokyo in 2021.
+He pitched one perfect inning for Team Israel against Team USA in the 2020 Summer Olympics in Tokyo in 2021.

 Personal life

-Leichman was born in kibbutz Gezer, Israel, about halfway between Jerusalem and Tel Aviv.
-His parents David Leichman and Marilyn Gold immigrated to Israel from Michigan in the 1970s.
+Leichman was born and grew up in kibbutz Gezer, Israel, about halfway between Jerusalem and Tel Aviv.
+His parents David Leichman and Marilyn Gold immigrated to Israel from New York and Michigan respectively in the 1970s.
 Leichman has two siblings, Eliora and Arishai.
 He graduated from Givat Brenner Regional School in 2007.
-Following high school, Leichman served three years with the Israel Defense Forces, from 2007-10.
+Following high school, Leichman served three years with the Israel Defense Forces, from 2007 to 2010.
 He is good friends with, and works out with, major league pitcher Joe Musgrove.
 His denomination is Reform Judaism.
 He has a black belt in jujitsu.